How To Turn On or Off Closed Captions on a Samsung Smart TV

 - Press the ‘*’ key again to exit the menu.

-If the captions are stuck (for example the same words) on your screen, then your should turn your TV off, leave it off for 15 seconds.
-You can also completely unplug your TV for 15 seconds then plug it back in.
+If the captions are stuck (for example, the same words) on your screen, then your should turn your TV off and leave it off for 15 seconds.
+You can also completely unplug your TV for 15 seconds, then plug it back in.
 Upon restarting, the Closed Captions should disappear.

 What’s the Difference between Closed Captions and Subtitles?